-Best Credit Cards - For People With Bad Credit
+Best Credit Cards - for People with Bad Credit - from Our Partners

 If you have poor or damaged credit and you're looking for the best credit card options (including secured or unsecured credit cards), you've come to the right place.
-MoneyRates.com has assembled some of the top bad credit credit cards available.
+MoneyRates.com has assembled credit credit cards for individuals with bad credit.

 A lost job, a medical bill, an unmanageable mortgage payment -- these days, there are many reasons for a blemished credit history.
 Even if you have fair or bad credit, you have options for credit cards.
-By choosing one of the best credit cards for people with bad credit, you can take the first step in rebuilding your financial history.
+By choosing a credit card for individuals with bad credit, with good credit management, you can take the first step in rebuilding your financial history.

 These quotes are from credit card issuers which have paid for a link to their website.
 Offers are subject to change without notice and may not be the same for all consumers.